-Investment objective The fund's investment objective is to provide current income and preservation of capital.
+Investment objective The fund's investment objective is to provide a high level of current income consistent with prudent investment risk and preservation of capital.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 For example, in addition to the fees and expenses described below, you may also be required to pay brokerage commissions on purchases and sales of Class F-2, F-3, 529-F-2 or 529-F-3 shares of the fund.
-You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$100,000 in American Funds.
-More information about these and other discounts is available from your financial professional, in the "Sales charge reductions and waivers" sections on page 38 of the prospectus and on page 81 of the fund's statement of additional information, and in the sales charge waiver appendix to the prospectus.
+You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$100,000 in American Funds (\$250,000 for Class 529-A shares).
+More information about these and other discounts is available from your financial professional, in the "Sales charge reductions and waivers" sections on page 39 of the prospectus and on page 72 of the fund's statement of additional information, and in the sales charge waiver appendix to the prospectus.

-Shareholder fees (fees paid directly from you ır investme nt) Share class: А 529-A C and 529-C 529-E T and 529-T All F and 529-F share classes All R share classes Maximum sales charge (load) imposed on purchases (as a percentage of offering price) 3.75% 3.50% none none 2.50% none none Maximum deferred sales charge (load) (as a percentage of the amount redeemed) 0.75 1 1.001 1.00% none none none none Maximum sales charge (load) imposed on reinvested dividends none none none none none none none Redemption or exchange fees none none none none none none none
+Shareholder fees (fees paid directly from your investment) Share class: A 529-A C and 529-C 529-E T and 529-T All F and 529-F share classes All R share classes Maximum sales charge (load) imposed on purchases (as a percentage of offering price) 3.75% 3.50% none none 2.50% none none Maximum deferred sales charge (load) (as a percentage of the amount redeemed) 0.75 1.00 1.00% none none none none Maximum sales charge (load) imposed on reinvested dividends none none none none none none none Redemption or exchange fees none none none none none none none